 Invite Tori to Your Book Club!

-DISCUSSION TOPICS for HAWAI‘I RAGE and Other Exciting Extras to Come
+DISCUSSION TOPICS for HAWAI‘I RAGE

 Did you know Tori had to audition to narrate her own audiobooks?